shalb/djeg/README.md

 * static jenkins slave with the possibility of customization.
 [Dockerfile](examples/custom-conf/images/jslave-common/Dockerfile)

 ## Prerequisites
-* docker in swarm mode
+* Host with Docker in Swarm mode
 * Real ip address available from the Internet.
 * Opened ports 80 and 443.
 * DNS record for the base DJEG domain, pointing to the server IP address: